 In many areas prairie dogs are being murdered with the blessings of the US govt.
-They are being irradicated with the threat of spreading the bubonic plague, due to flea infestations.
+They are being eradicated with the threat of spreading the bubonic plague, due to flea infestations.
 They are not being protected and the beneficial work they do is now starting to be missed on the ever shrinking grasslands as they move westward looking for a place to live.

 I have seen the work first hand.
 Near my sisters home in CO is a an old school house.
-It is right next to the Rio Grand Bike Path, a rails to trails reclaimation recreation area.
+It is right next to the Rio Grand Bike Path, a rails to trails reclamation recreation area.
 In the past 20 yrs that Ive been visiting the area I have noticed that Prairie dogs have begun to thrive along this bike path and in the area of the old school house.
 This year I saw pups out playing in the grasses, and I saw something else...